agilecreativity/go-webdemo/README.md

 browser like so

 ```
-# open the app in your browser
+## Open the app in your browser
 $heroku open --apps <YOUR-HEROKU-APP-NAME>

-# e.g. In this example we need to use
+## e.g. In this example we need to use
 $heroku open --apps vast-seirra-8530
 ```